lohQ/ACU_Redirect-Chrome-Extension/README.md

 Version: 1.0

 Purpose of creation:
-  To make the annoying banner of AcuStudio (that appear when you click pause/play and sometimes just stay there blcoking half of the view for a long time) disappear.
-Hopefully this will also help other ntu students that dislikes this banner.
+  To make the annoying pane of AcuStudio (that appear when you click pause/play and sometimes just stay there blcoking half of the view for a long time) disappear.
+Hopefully this will also help other ntu students that dislikes this pane.

 Function:
   Redirect from AcuStudio to the video link found in its source code (then the configurations of the original video player will be gone and the annoying banner will not appear).